thesoul214/typescript-cheatsheet/README.md

     }
   }

-  const project = new Project('Super Project');
+  const project = new Project("Super Project");
   project.calcBudget(); // Prints: 1000
   // project.calcBudget = () => { // Throws warning in the console IF editable is false.
-Property won't ever be changed.
+Property won"t ever be changed.
   //   console.log(2000);
   // };
 ```

-In the above example, we are modifying the `calcBudget` object's writable property to avoid it from being changed in the future.
+In the above example, we are modifying the `calcBudget` object"s writable property to avoid it from being changed in the future.
 If changed then a warning will be thrown in the console.
 [More information about PropertyDescriptors can be found here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).

 [⬆️ Back to top](#table-of-contents)<br>

 ### Property Decorator

 The good thing about decorators is that they are exactly as their name imply.
 With the property decorator, we can also change its property during runtime, among other things.
-Here's what the official documentation have to say about **property decorators**:
+Here"s what the official documentation have to say about **property decorators**:

 > A Property Decorator is declared just before a property declaration.
 A property decorator cannot be used in a declaration file, or in any other ambient context (such as in a declare class).